Programs

 NS3210

-NS3210: Unconventional Threats to Homeland Security
+NS3210: Threats and Political Social Psychology in Homeland Security

 The purpose of this course is to provide an introduction to the operational and organizational dynamics of terrorism.
-It considers those who act as individuals, in small groups or in large organizations.
+It considers those who act as individuals, in small groups, or in large organizations.
 By the end of the course, students should be able to design effective measures for countering and responding to terrorism based on an understanding of its organizational and operational dynamics.

 NS4156

-NS4156: Intelligence Challenges for Homeland Security
+NS4156: Intelligence for Homeland Security: Organizational and Policy Challenges

 This course examines key questions and issues facing the U.S. intelligence community and its role in homeland security and homeland defense.
-Students will have the opportunity to fully address policy, organizational and substantive issues regarding homeland intelligence support.
+Students will have the opportunity to fully address policy, organizational, and substantive issues regarding homeland intelligence support.

 NS3014